Northwest-RESA/ps-plugin-clever-extracts/README.md

 # Version History

+## 0.3.3
+- Fixes errors in the query

+## 0.3.2
+- Fixes permissions on one table

+## 0.3.1
+- Updates permissions to match

+## 0.3.0
+- Passes validation checks when installed (data extracts need to be verified)

 ## 0.1.0
 - First version of the plugin

-## 0.1.12
-- First version to pass install checks in PS (maybe not)

-## 0.3.0
-- Passes validation checks when installed (data extracts need to be verified)

-## 0.3.1
-- Updates permissions to match

-## 0.3.2
-- Fixes permissions on one table

-## 0.3.3
-- Fixes errors in the query